Microscopy New Zealand

 Anyone with an interest in microscopy is welcome to join Microscopy New Zealand, the only entry criterion is enthusiasm and an occasional willingness to participate in the society.

-Scanning Electron Microscope image of stomata
+Scanning Electron Microscope image of stomatum

 What we do at MNZ